 In addition, we maintain a nonqualified deferred compensation plan available to certain key employees and directors.
 Under this plan, the participants may defer a certain amount of their compensation, which is credited to the participants' accounts.
-The participant-directed investments associated with this plan are included in other long-term assets (\$11.8 million and \$8.9 million at December 27, 2009 and December 28, 2008, respectively) and the associated liabilities (\$10.7 million and \$8.4 million at December 27, 2009 and December 28, 2008, respectively) and the associated balance sheets.
+The participant-directed investments associated with this plan are included in other long-term assets (\$11.8 million and \$8.9 million at December 27, 2009 and December 28, 2008, respectively) and the associated liabilities (\$10.7 million and \$8.4 million at December 27, 2009 and December 28, 2008, respectively) are included in other long-term liabilities in the accompanying consolidated balance sheets.